 The proposed development maintains strong visual surveillance on public areas.
 The Village Green, Hamlet Commons and pocket parks are open on all sides and surrounded by roads or other public ways allowing for open sightlines and good surveillance by passers-by.
 Bush corridors contain a network of through paths that link seamlessly to the car court and pedestrian lane network.
 Public areas are also overlooked by the dwellings.
 This will ensure that there is always strong surveillance of public areas.
-In the Village Centre a number of CCTV cameras providing additional surveillance and security.
 Car courts and pedestrian lanes are, for the most part, straight and are fully visible from the spine road of the hamlet.
 Individual dwellings and shops will have articulated living edges in the form of bay windows, porches, and decks that allow for activities and surveillance of public ways.